seriyps/mtproto_proxy/README.md

 ### Try to start in foreground mode

-This step is optional, but it can be usefull to test if everything works as expected
+This step is optional, but it can be useful to test if everything works as expected

 ```bash
 ./start.sh